freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/flippers.md

 # Flipper

 How flippers interact with the ball is what makes or breaks a pinball simulation.
 A few years ago, a community member named Mukuste spent time on improving Visual Pinball's flipper mechanics.
-The result was what has become known as the *physmod*, which provided a much more realistic simulation, and which was later merged into Visual Pinball's mainline.
+The result was what has become known as the *physmod*, which provided a much more realistic simulation, and was later merged into Visual Pinball's main branch.
 In his [own words](https://github.com/c-f-h/vpinball/wiki/VP10-Physics):

 > Flippers are now simulated as true dynamic rigid bodies which have forces from the solenoid, the return spring and the ball acting on them and accelerate accordingly.
 They will also properly bounce off their stoppers instead of just moving to maximum extension and then stopping.
 In practice, this means that flipper/ball interaction is now much more realistic and less binary.
 Post passes, light taps, cradle separations, drop and live catches are now all possible.
 Furthermore, the simulation of the friction of the flipper rubbers greatly improves aiming.

-Later, another member of the community named nFozzy managed to measure ball trajectory angles of real pinball machines, and developed a script where authors could provide a profile that would then slightly correct the ball trajectories during game play to match his measurements.
+Later, another member of the community named nFozzy managed to measure ball trajectory angles on real pinball machines, and developed a script where authors could provide a profile that would slightly adjust the ball trajectories during game play to match his measurements.
 This resulted in tables with the most realistic flipper behavior the community has produced yet.

-VPE's flipper behavior is identical to Visual Pinball's.
-However, VPE also provides native support for the nFozzy corrections.
+VPE's default flipper behavior is identical to Visual Pinball's.
+However, VPE also provides native support for the nFozzy adjustments.

 ## Setup

 The easiest way to create a flipper is clicking on the flipper icon in the toolbar.
-This will instantiate the prefab and place it on the playfield.
+This will instantiate a flipper prefab and place it on the playfield.

 ### Mesh

 VPE provides a procedurally generated flipper mesh.
-It consist of a *base mesh* (the plastic), and a *rubber mesh*.
+It consist of a *base mesh* (the plastic bat), and a *rubber mesh*.

-It's possible to provide a custom mesh for the flipper by replacing the game objects that generate the procedural meshes with others.
+It's possible to provide a custom mesh for the flipper by replacing the game objects used to generate the procedural meshes.
 However, the physics simulation will still use the original colliders, so make sure to adapt the parameters to match the custom flipper's dimensions.

 ### Physics